brunoreis/fullStackTest/README.md

+14:35 - Plan reviewed and Fibonacci implemented on both back and front.
+Nice to have: better number formatting and truncating for huge numbers.

 So lets review our plan.

-1 - spend around 2 hours on the backend to fix design and implement missing sequencers 2 - require user input to enable all sequencers
+1 - spend around 2 hours on the backend to fix the design and implement missing sequencers 2 - require user input to enable all sequencers
 3 - add accumulator / isEven to the sequencers
-4 - add a visual hint to improve UX, enforcing the right chronological order 5 - big refactoring and docs (and reevaluating)
+4 - add a visual hint to improve UX, enforcing the right chronological order 5 - add frontend tests
+6 - big refactoring and docs (and reevaluating)

 13:57 - First sequence working on React.
 Another Requirement found: